-- E.g., Google Alerts is rule-based classification. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity)
+- E.g., Google Alerts is rule-based classification. - Google Alerts allows the definition of Google queries which are tracked in both News and Web. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity)

-- E.g., Google Alerts is rule-based classification. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts)
+- E.g., Google Alerts is rule-based classification. - Google Alerts allows the definition of Google queries which are tracked in both News and Web. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts)

-- E.g., Google Alerts is rule-based classification. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts) - Accuracy is very high if a rule has been carefully refined over time by a subject expert.
+- E.g., Google Alerts is rule-based classification. - Google Alerts allows the definition of Google queries which are tracked in both News and Web. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts) - Accuracy is very high if a rule has been carefully refined over time by a subject expert.

-- E.g., Google Alerts is rule-based classification. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts) - Accuracy is very high if a rule has been carefully refined over time by a subject expert. - Building and maintaining rule-based classification systems is cumbersome and expensive.
+- E.g., Google Alerts is rule-based classification. - Google Alerts allows the definition of Google queries which are tracked in both News and Web. - There are IDE-type development environments for writing very complex rules efficiently. (e.g., Verity) - Often: Boolean combinations (as in Google Alerts) - Accuracy is very high if a rule has been carefully refined over time by a subject expert. - Building and maintaining rule-based classification systems is cumbersome and expensive.